Exagor/master-thesis-achten/README.md

 ## HuggingFace

 Don't forget to use a login token from the HuggingFace website to access the models.
 The token is set in the ``login_huggingface.txt`` file.

+## Acceleration (future works)

+- To accelerate the model download, the `pre_download.py` script can be run before the `LLM_pipeline.py` script.
+This will download the model weights and cache them locally.
+By specifying the cache path, it is possible to avoid downloading the model weights multiple times (still to implement).

+- It is possible to use multiple GPUs to run the model.
+This can be done by setting the `device_map` parameter to `auto` in the `LLM_pipeline.py` file (already implemented but commented).
+However, this can slow down the code sometimes.

+- The `attn_implementation` parameter can be set to `eager` to use a more efficient attention implementation.
+This is already implemented but commented in the `LLM_pipeline.py` file.
+This is only available for the `gemma-3-27b-it` model.

+- The files are processed sequentially, but for batch processing, the code can be modified to implement `datasets` like defined in the HuggingFace library.